raaj-love-to-code/Sathurangam/README.md

 # Sathurangam -an ancient Indian strategy game

-- This is online chess game
+- This is online chess game, but not like all other online games

+- It is the combination of traditional and technology

-- This android application is a part of Smart chess board project
+- This android application is a part of smart chess board project

-- Each movement of the coin in the real physical chess board will be updated here and vice-versa
+- Each movement of the coin in the real physical chess board will be updated in the application and vice-versa

 > Project in progress ...